lyndskg/GraphQL-Requests-Lib/README.md

 __2. <ins>APIs, Frameworks, and Libraries</ins>:__

 1. libcurl: A versatile library for HTTP communication, vital for sending requests to the Investopedia trading game API.
+2. WebSocket++: A C++ library for WebSocket communication, facilitating real-time data streaming and interactivity.
-2. RapidJSON: A fast JSON parser and generator for C++, pivotal for parsing API responses.
+3. RapidJSON: A fast JSON parser and generator for C++, pivotal for parsing API responses.
-3. Boost: Utilize Boost libraries for various utilities and enhancements.
+4. Boost: Utilize Boost libraries for various utilities and enhancements.
-4. Catch2: A C++ unit testing framework for robust testing.
+5. Catch2: A C++ unit testing framework for robust testing.

 __3. <ins>Web APIs and HTTP Communication</ins>:__

 - Utilize libcurl to establish communication with the Investopedia API endpoints.
+- Incorporate WebSocket++ to establish WebSocket connections for real-time data streaming and interactivity.
 - Craft HTTP GET/POST requests with appropriate headers and parameters to interact with the API.
 - Leverage libcurl's features for efficient data transmission and response handling.